Register your Information for Free Stone Samples Sent Express to You!

 For instance, the distinct veining patterns found in marble are a result of the intense metamorphic processes that transformed limestone over millions of years.

 Furthermore, the way these stone deposits are situated within the earth’s crust determines the feasibility and methods of quarrying.
-Some quarries are open-pit mines, where the stone is extracted from the surface, while others are underground operations, requiring tunneling and advanced mining techniques.
+Some quarries are open-pit mines, where the stone is extracted from the surface, while others are underground operations, requiring tunnelling and advanced mining techniques.

 Famous Stone Quarries Around the World